-1. Filter your table by numerical values – available when the column contains numbers
+1. by numeric values - available when the column contains numbers

-2. Filter your table by text that meets a certain criteria – available when the column contains text
+2. by text that meets a certain criteria - available when the column contains text

-3. Filter your table by cells that meet a format style – available when the column has font or cell formats.
+3. by cells that meet a format style – available when the column has font or cell formats.

-Clicking on any of the filter arrows opens a menu of tools where you can select from the different types of filters relevant to the type of data in the column.
+Clicking on any of the filter arrows opens a menu of tools where you can select from the different types relevant to the type of data in the column.

 Note: The icon on the filter button changes when you have a filter in place.